Battle of the Coral Sea: Afternoon operations

 Inoue's staff directed two groups of attack aircraft from Rabaul, already airborne since that morning, towards Crace's reported position.
 The first group included 12 torpedo-armed G4M bombers and the second group comprised 19 Mitsubishi G3M land attack aircraft armed with bombs.
 Both groups found and attacked Crace's ships at 14:30 and claimed to have sunk a "-type" battleship and damaged another battleship and cruiser.
 In reality, Crace's ships were lightly damaged and shot down four G4Ms.
-A short time later, three U.S. Army B-17s mistakenly bombed Crace, but caused no damage.
+A short time later, three US Army B-17s mistakenly bombed Crace, but caused no damage.
 At the conclusion of the attack, the detachment of cruisers suffered several wounded and a few men killed aboard the Chicago.

 Crace at 15:26 radioed Fletcher he could not complete his mission without air support.
-Crace retired southward to a position about 220 nmi southeast of Port Moresby to increase the range from Japanese carrier- or land-based aircraft while remaining close enough to intercept any Japanese naval forces advancing beyond the Louisiades through either the Jomard Passage or the China Strait.
+Crace retired southward to a position about 220 nmi southeast of Port Moresby to increase the range from Japanese carrier or land-based aircraft while remaining close enough to intercept any Japanese naval forces advancing beyond the Louisiades through either the Jomard Passage or the China Strait.
 Crace's ships were low on fuel, and as Fletcher was maintaining radio silence (and had not informed him in advance), Crace had no idea of Fletcher's location, status, or intentions.

 Shortly after 15:00, Zuikaku monitored a message from a Deboyne-based reconnaissance aircraft reporting (incorrectly) that Crace's force had altered course to 120° true (southeast).
 Takagi's staff assumed the aircraft was shadowing Fletcher's carriers and determined if the Allied ships held that course, they would be within striking range shortly before nightfall.
 Takagi and Hara were determined to attack immediately with a select group of aircraft, minus fighter escort, even though it meant the strike would return after dark.

-To try to confirm the location of the U.S. carriers, at 15:15 Hara sent a flight of eight torpedo bombers as scouts to sweep 200 nmi westward.
+To try to confirm the location of the US carriers, at 15:15 Hara sent a flight of eight torpedo bombers as scouts to sweep 200 nmi westward.
 About that same time, the dive bombers that had attacked Neosho returned and landed.
 Six of the weary dive bomber pilots were told they would be immediately departing on another mission.
 Choosing his most experienced crews, including Takahashi, Shimazaki and Lieutenant Tamotsu Ema, at 16:15 Hara launched 12 dive bombers and 15 torpedo planes with orders to fly on a heading of 277° to 280 nmi.
 The eight scout aircraft reached the end of their 200 nmi search leg and turned back without seeing Fletcher's ships.

-At 17:47, TF 17 – operating under thick overcast 200 nmi west of Takagi – detected the Japanese strike on radar heading in their direction, turned southeast into the wind, and vectored 11 CAP Wildcats, led by Lieutenant Commanders Paul H. Ramsey and James H. Flatley, to intercept.
+At 17:47, TF 17—operating under thick overcast 200 nmi west of Takagi—detected the Japanese strike on radar heading in their direction, turned southeast into the wind, and vectored 11 CAP Wildcats, led by Lieutenant Commanders Paul H. Ramsey and James H. Flatley, to intercept.
 Taking the Japanese formation by surprise, the Wildcats shot down seven torpedo bombers and one dive bomber, and heavily damaged another torpedo bomber (which later crashed), at a cost of three Wildcats lost.